• Skip to primary navigation

 • Chia Seeds.
 No substitute here!
 You can use black or white chia seeds.

-You can make this chia seed pudding recipe in two ways – 1) in a bowl or 2) in a blender.
+You can make this chia seed pudding recipe in two ways, in a the blender or by hand in a bowl.

 In a large bowl, whisk together milk, honey vanilla and sea salt until combined (it’s easier to incorporate honey if the milk is room temperature).